open-cogsci/sigmund-ai/readme.md

 def is_valid_student_nr(student_nr):
     """Takes a student number and returns True if it is valid.""" return True

+def clean_source(source):
+    """Takes a source text and cleans it up, for example by removing extraneous line breaks.
+    """
+    return source
 ```

 Next, for each chapter, organize `.txt` files with sections from that chapter in the following way: